pyfarm/pyfarm-docs/source/contributing/index.rst

 Sub-Projects
 ++++++++++++
-The project is broken down into several smaller sub-projects to aid in long term maintnance and isolation of code scope.
-Generally speaking there are two kinds of sub-projects, supporting and operational.  ``Supporting`` sub-projects support all consumers of the project in some capacity (ex. documentation or deployment tools).  ``Operational`` sub-projects contain the code which operate PyFarm (ex. agent or master).
+The project is broken down into several smaller sub-projects to aid in long term maintenance and isolation of code scope.
+Generally speaking there are two kinds of sub-projects, supporting and operational.  ``Supporting`` sub-projects support all consumers of the project in some capacity (ex. documentation or deployment tools).  ``Operations`` sub-projects contain the code which operate PyFarm (ex. agent or master).
 See the below table to get familiar with the various sub-projects as they will be referenced later on: